swastikaggarwal/CharityPoints/README.md

   ## Solution demo video

   ## Project development roadmap
-  * 1: Donate:( Food, Clothes, Books, Medical, Toys & Gifts)
+  * 1: Donate:( Food🥗, Clothes👕, Books📒, Medical💊, Toys & Gifts🧸)
-  * 2: Volunteer:(Sports/Events, Virtual/Social,Direct Services,Fundraising)
+  * 2: Volunteer:(Sports/Events🏃🏻, Virtual/Social📱,Direct Services,Fundraising)
   * 3: IBM-Chatbot:(Help users to search, Donate and Register as NGO)
-  * 4: Enter Details📜:( Text ✏️, Speak🎙️( IBM speech-to-text), Upload Image🖼️)
+  * 4: Enter Details📜:( Text ✏️, Speak🎙️,Upload Image🖼️)
   * 5: Search Organisation🔎: List of Organisations in your Nearby Location, [Select and Donate]
   * 6: Greetings & Charity points:(Reward for you )🟡💰 As an Appricaition you will receive Charity points that can be redeemed to buy something from our platform